shinjiwlab/shinjiwlab.github.io/_pages/sphinx-lunch.md

 ## Previous Talks

+- August 31, 2023
+  - Title: Solving problems of a single-modal task with multi-modality
+  - Speaker: Minsu Kim (KAIST)
+  - Abstract: Speech processing technologies include diverse tasks with diverse modalities such as Audio-based Speech Recognition (ASR), Visual Speech Recognition (VSR), Text-to- Speech, Lip-to-Speech, Speech-driven talking face generation, etc. People usually utilize the modalities corresponding to the task at hand when developing a technology.
+For example, if we develop a VSR model, we usually utilize video and text modalities without considering other modalities (e.g., audio).
+In this talk, I will show some examples which try to solve a challenge of a single-modal task with multimodal data.
+They include the cases of employing 1) other modality containing rich task knowledge, 2) correspondence of multimodality, and 3) useful characteristics of different modalities.
+Finally, we can realize that numerous research opportunities emerge upon exploring various multimodal options pertinent to our current task.
+  - Bio: Minsu Kim is a Ph.D. student in the school of electrical engineering at Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
+He received the B.S. degree in electrical & electronic engineering from Yonsei University, Seoul, South Korea, in 2019.
+His research interest is multi-modal language processing including audio-visual speech processing, image/video analysis & generation, and speech translation.

 - June 22, 2023
   - Title: How to best leverage unlabeled data for speech recognition?
   - Speaker: Dan Berrebbi